vicolo-dev/chrono/README.md

 Currently, the app is only available for android.
 I don't have an apple device to develop for iOS, but feel free to contribute if you want iOS support.
 The alarm and timer features use android-only code, so that will need to be ported.
 Everything else should mostly work fine.

+## Contribute

+All contributions are welcome, whether creating issues, pull requests or translations.
+When contributing to this repository, please first discuss the change you wish to make via an issue.
+Also, please refer to [Effective Dart](https://dart.dev/effective-dart) as a guideline for the coding standards expected from pull requests.

 ## Development